openmrs-fsig/FSIG-OpenMRS/OpenMRS Technical Documentation 157937b904478040b927f0cbb55fca60/Dashboard access and AWS overview 15a937b90447805b856eddb26f6eb9e8.md

 Our application runs on Amazon EC2.
 An EC2 instance is essentially just a server that we rent from Amazon.
 Type EC2 into the navigation bar to access the EC2 management page.
 This page shows the list of running instances as well as any stopped instances that have not yet been terminated.
 Clicking the instance ID will bring up a page that shows more details about that particular instance such as its IP address, hostname, instance type, networking, security and storage information.

-For more information on deploying, accessing, and managing an EC2 instance please see Instance Deployment and Access page.
+For more information on deploying, accessing, and managing an EC2 instance please see the [Instance Access page](EC2%20instance%20access%20and%20file%20retrieval%2015a937b904478007b12ce66c4686cc57.md)

 # AMIs